gtlchen7/gtlchen7.github.io/index.md

 **Dr. Chen Liu** is a Research Associate in the SoftLab led by [**Professor Jonathan Rossiter**](https://research-information.bris.ac.uk/en/persons/jonathan-m-rossiter) at the [**University of Bristol (UoB)**](https://www.bristolroboticslab.com/).
 His research focuses on soft robotics, artificial muscles, and wearable systems for human assistance and healthcare applications.
 He has extensive experience in flexible sensors, variable-stiffness structures, and bio-inspired robotic design, bridging material innovation with robotic functionality.

 Dr. Liu received his PhD in Mechanical Engineering from [**Queen Mary University of London (QMUL)**](https://www.sems.qmul.ac.uk/staff/c.liu).
 He previously worked as a Postdoctoral Research Associate at QMUL and as a Research Fellow at **University College London (UCL)**.
-He also serves as a reviewer for IEEE/ASME Transactions on Mechatronics and other international journals.
+He also serves as a reviewer for IEEE/ASME Transactions on Mechatronics, IEEE Sensors Journal, IEEE Robotics and Automation Letters, Advanced Materials, and other international journals.
 Dr. Liu was also selected as a **STEM for Britain representative** at the UK Parliament in 2025.

 ## Research Interest